Northern Super League: Ideation (2021–2022)

+Creation (2022–2025)

-In December 2021, Matheson presented a plan for women's soccer in Canada to the Canadian Soccer Association, but discussions did not progress.
-While attending Queen's, Matheson co-founded Project 8 Sports, Inc., in June 2022 with master's classmate Thomas Gilbert and began planning a professional domestic women's soccer league.
-Matheson formally announced the league – known provisionally as Project 8 – on December 5, 2022, on The National alongside former national-team teammate Christine Sinclair, who advised the group.
+Matheson formally announced the league – known provisionally as Project 8 – on December 5, 2022, alongside former national-team teammate Christine Sinclair, who advised the group.
 The announcement included the league's first two teams in the Whitecaps and Calgary Foothills WFC, and first two sponsors in CIBC and Air Canada.
 She also announced talks with Toronto FC owners Maple Leaf Sports & Entertainment (MLSE) and CF Montreal, both of Major League Soccer, and a target of May 2024 for sanctioning from Canada Soccer.
 Matheson named Dome Productions as the league's initial broadcast production partner.

 In January 2023, Matheson noted that talks had also included independent and foreign ownership groups, and announced franchise fees of $1 million with an expectation of owners investing $10 million total over the first five seasons, with entry including equity in the league itself.
 She also detailed limits on foreign players to seven per team, and suggested that the new league would not deal with Canada Soccer Business, the entity that owns broadcast rights to the Canadian Premier League men's soccer competition.

 On April 26, 2023, Project 8 announced the league's third team, AFC Toronto, with an independent ownership group composed of people on the board of North Toronto Soccer Club (NTSC) competing in League1 Ontario, though the Project 8 team would not be formally affiliated with the NTSC organization.
 The initial announcement did not include participation from Toronto FC or MLSE.
 In May, Project 8 was recognized as a "league in membership" by the Canadian Soccer Association.

 On May 28, 2024, the official logo and name for the league were revealed as the Northern Super League, along with the announcement that teams from both Montreal and Ottawa would also join the league for the 2025 inaugural season.
 The league avoided including Canada and the word "women" in its name to emulate other successful sports leagues.
 On May 30, the name and logo of Calgary Wild FC was unveiled.
 On June 13, the name and logo of Halifax Tides FC was announced.
 On August 15, the name and logo of Ottawa Rapid FC was unveiled.
 On August 26, the name and logo of Vancouver Rise FC was unveiled.
 On October 8, the name and logo of Montreal Roses FC was unveiled.

-On July 8, former CFL and Woodbine Entertainment Group executive Christina Litz was announced as the league's president with Matheson moving into the role of chief growth officer.
+On July 8, 2024, former CFL and Woodbine Entertainment Group executive Christina Litz was announced as the league's president with Matheson moving into the role of chief growth officer.